 Hiking Kananaskis comes with bear risk.
 We love bears and would hate for any harm to come to them or you, so please take the time to educate yourself on How to Be Bear Smart.

-Although you will likely see lots of people with off-leash dogs, please keep yours on leash.
+Although you will likely see lots of people with off-leash dogs, please keep your dog on leash.
 Besides being the law, an off-leash dog can very easily draw a bear or cougar back to your group.
 This happens far too often and puts your life and the life of the animal in danger.
-Here’s a very recent example of a person who was lucky to walk away from a grizzly attack at Grotto Mountain (a stone’s throw from Wind Ridge).
+Here’s a recent example of a person who was lucky to walk away from a grizzly attack at Grotto Mountain (a stone’s throw from Wind Ridge).

 Wind Ridge Trail Logistics

-- There are washrooms in the Wind Ridge parking lot.
+- There are washrooms in the Wind Ridge Trail parking lot.
 There are no toilets on the trail, so make sure everyone goes before they begin.

 - There are no drinking water facilities, so fill your hydration packs before you leave.